 Pediatric Cancer Treatments

-Count on University Health cancer doctors to provide the most advanced, thorough treatments available for your child, adolescent or young adult cancer.
+Count on University Health in San Antonio for advanced treatments for your child, teen or young adult with cancer.

 Individualized Cancer Treatments

-Your cancer doctor will create a customized cancer treatment plan to manage your child’s cancer.
+Your doctor will create a custom plan to manage your child’s cancer.
 The treatment plan considers:

 • Specific cancer type